MicrosoftDocs/EdgeEnterprise/edgeenterprise/configure-edge-with-intune.md

 14. Click the **Next** button.

-15. On the **Scope tags** tab, add a Scope tag if desired, otherwise click the **Next** button.
+15. On the **Scope tags** tab, add a Scope tag if wanted, otherwise click the **Next** button.

-16. On the **Assignments** tab, click **+ Select groups to include** to assign this policy to the  Azure Active Directory group that contains the devices or the users who will use this policy setting.
+16. On the **Assignments** tab, click **+ Select groups to include** to assign this policy to the Azure Active Directory (Azure AD) group that contains the devices or the users that you want to receive this policy setting.
+When you're finished, see [Assign user and device profiles in Microsoft Intune](https://docs.microsoft.com/intune/device-profile-assign) for information about how to assign the profile to your Azure AD user or device groups.

     ![Select groups to include](./media/configure-edge-with-intune/create-profile-assignments-tab.png)

 17. Click the **Next** button.

-18. On the **Review + create** tab, review the summary of your changes to ensure it is correct and then click the **Create** button.
+18. On the **Review + create** tab, review the summary of your changes to ensure it's correct and then click the **Create** button.

 19. The newly created policy (Microsoft Edge Policy for Windows 10 and later) is shown in the following screenshot.

     ![Select groups to include](./media/configure-edge-with-intune/create-profile-new-policy-finished.png)

-When you're finished, see [Assign user and device profiles in Microsoft Intune](https://docs.microsoft.com/intune/device-profile-assign) for information about how to assign the profile to your Azure Active Directory (Azure AD) user or device groups.

 For more information about Windows 10 profiles, see [Use Windows 10 templates to configure group policy settings in Microsoft Intune](https://docs.microsoft.com/intune/administrative-templates-windows).